 The Demon Attacks Dvaraka:

-After the completion of the ritual, a fierce demon arose from the firepit and raced toward Dvaraka accompanied by ghostly spirits.
-After seeing the demon, the citizens of Dvaraka started running here and there with fear.
+After the completion of the ritual, a fierce demon accompanied by ghostly spirits arose from the fire pit and raced toward Dvaraka.
+After seeing the demon, the citizens of Dvaraka started running here and there in fear.
 They went to the royal court and requested Lord Krishna to save them.

 To defeat the demon, Krishna dispatched his disc weapon.
 The Sudarshana Chakra blazed forth like millions of suns.
 Its effulgence blazed like the fire of universal annihilation, and with its heat, it pained the sky, all the directions, heaven, and earth, and also the fiery demon.